cerfacs-globc/icclim/doc/source/dev/add_climate_index.rst

 1. identify the bootstrap family;
 2. route the family explicitly in ``src/icclim/_core/generic/bootstrap_capability.py``;
-3. keep the exact tiled path as the semantic oracle;
+3. keep the exact tiled path as the reference bootstrap implementation;
 4. only enable the optimized path after exact validation.

 For percentile-bootstrap work, read the bootstrap architecture note